 It is essential that children do not learn number facts and calculations strategies in isolation.
 They need to know how to apply these to a range of situations and to develop skills of decision making and reasoning.
 'It's Nothing New' is all about putting their learning into meaningful contexts.
 For example, being able to count in steps of 25 will enable a child to read the cookery scales when there are 4 divisions marked between each 100g.

-We begin with teaching children how to calculate using blank number lines from Year 1.
-In EYFS and early KS1 children will explain their mental strategies and mathematical understanding orally, in jottings and with practical equipment.
+We begin with teaching children how to calculate using part-part- whole models from Year 1.
+In EYFS and early KS1 children will explain their strategies and mathematical understanding orally, in jottings and with practical equipment.
 In early KS2 written work will include extended written calculations, enabling progress towards more efficient methods.
 By the end of Year 6 children will have learnt how to use more formal column methods of calculating.